erikdubois/arcolinux-nemesis/README.md

 Get keys and mirrors from ArcoLinux and install <b>archlinux-tweak-tool-git</b>

-The ArcoLinux repos are added to your /etc/pacman.conf
+The ArcoLinux repos are added to your /etc/pacman.conf.
+Update your system and install the ATT if you want.

-`wget bit.ly/get-arcolinux-keys && chmod +x ./get-arcolinux-keys  && sudo ./get-arcolinux-keys && sudo pacman -Syu archlinux-tweak-tool-git`
+`sudo pacman -Syu archlinux-tweak-tool-git`

 # ArchLinux Tweak Tool info